-Our research interests lie in the intersection of information theory, cryptography and quantum mechanics.
-The main focus is on the mathematical foundations of quantum information theory, for example the study of entropy and other information measures, as well as theoretical questions that arise in quantum communication and cryptography when the available resources are limited.
+Our research interests lie in the intersection of information theory, computer science and quantum physics.
+The main focus is on the mathematical foundations of the theory of quantum information, for example the study of entropy and other information measures and their applications.
+A particular application area of our research are theoretical questions that arise in quantum communication and cryptography when the available resources are limited.

 A challenge when engineering quantum processors is that complex quantum systems are notoriously hard to prepare and control.
 Thus, there will be limitations on the size and noise resilience of quantum computers for the foreseeable future.
 We investigate quantum information processing with noisy and limited resources.

 For example, we analyse the fundamental limits that restrict information transmission between two parties that possess a small quantum device.

 Securing information against potential adversaries is a ubiquitous challenge in our modern world, appearing in diverse guises such as sending private email and online commerce, among myriad others.
 Quantum cryptography studies secure information processing using quantum devices.

 For example, we devise security proofs for cryptographic schemes — formal mathematical arguments that certify that the behavior of a given protocol is indeed secure.

 New results on mathematical properties of information and correlation measures often have various applications beyond the specific ones that originally inspired the research.
 As such, progress in information theory often goes hand in hand with a more thorough understanding of the mathematical framework underlying it.

 For example, we explore measures of entropy, information and correlation based on Rényi divergences.